munificent/craftinginterpreters/book/garbage-collection.md

 ### Interning strings

 Here's another similar one.
-All strings are interned in clox so whenever we create a new string we also add it to the intern table.
+All strings are interned in clox, so whenever we create a new string, we also add it to the intern table.
 You can see where this is going.
 Since the string is brand new, it isn't reachable anywhere.
 And resizing the string pool can trigger a collection.
 Again, we go ahead and stash the string on the stack first.